 They can run about 1% to 6% of your loan amount, but will vary according to your loan type (Conventional, FHA, or VA).

 "CLOSING COSTS" are defined as "costs necessary to close the loan".
-They include costs from three (3) categories: lender costs; attorney costs; and government costs.
+They include costs from three (3) categories: lender costs; attorney costs; and other costs (including local government fees and other Buyer/Seller costs).
 Expenditures like your lender's loan origination fee, underwriting fees, property survey, appraisal fee, credit report,lender's portion of title insurance; attorney fees, title search, and other incidental expenses incurred by the lender or attorney; and government taxes or fees such as document recording fees, intangibles tax,transfer tax, etc..

 NOTE: You may spend money to "BUY DOWN" (i.e. reduce) the rate of interest your lender would charge you at a competitive market rate based on your credit history.
 These costs are sometimes referred to as "DISCOUNT POINTS" and may be considered as "ordinary closing costs the seller will cover."

 The amount of money you normally have to bring to closing depends on your down payment and "PREPAID EXPENSES/ESCROWS" (i.e., several months of Homeowner's Insurance and City/County Property Taxes).

 Also, other expenses to consider are: YOUR Title Insurance coverage; Flood Insurance coverage (if you're in a flood zone); and PMI (Private Mortgage Insurance - Conventional loans) or MIP (Mortgage Insurance Premium - FHA loans) that may or may not be required at closing or rolled into the loan.